sakibulislam/GatepassManagement/README.md

 # GatepassManagement
-Description: This is a medium scale Java Web Application where we can manage gate-pass and based on that gate-passes user can generate web based reports.
+Description: This is a medium scale Java Web Application where user can manage gate-pass and based on that gate-passes user can generate web based reports.

 • Languages: Java, Groovy
 • Framework: Oracle ADF, Oracle OAF